leancep/laravel-shopify-demo/README.md

 # Shopify Integration with Laravel

 ## **Overview**
 This project demonstrates the integration of a Laravel 11 application with Shopify's API.
-It includes features to fetch products from Shopify in real-time and store them in a PostgreSQL database with pagination support.
+It includes features to fetch products from Shopify in real-time, store them in a PostgreSQL database with pagination support, and process product fetching through queued jobs.
 Additionally, it implements testing for services.

 ---